 - Longshoreman Museum: Housed in a converted cottage on the Western Esplanade with a small personal collection of historical and nautical items.

-Ventnor Heritage Museum: The Ventnor Heritage Museum in Spring Hill has displays of old photographs, prints, documents, and artifacts relating to Ventnor and district.
+Ventnor Heritage Museum: The Ventnor Heritage Museum in Spring Hill has displays of old photographs, prints, documents, and artefacts relating to Ventnor and district.
 There are also exhibits about the local railway with models (including one of the Mill which used to occupy the Bermuda House and Bayview site).
 More info ....

-- Ventnor Park: On Park Avenue, overlooked by Gills Cliff House, close to Beach View Apartment and about 10 minutes to the west of the Bermuda House and Bayview has a bandstand, which was originally at the end of Ventnor Pier, and Putting Green as well as the usual amenities.
+- Ventnor Park: On Park Avenue, overlooked by Gills Cliff House, close to Beach View Apartment and about 10 minutes to the west of Bermuda House and Bayview has a bandstand, which was originally at the end of Ventnor Pier, and Putting Green as well as the usual amenities.